StevenDavisTechNotes/MultiRepoNavigator/roadmap.md

 ## Display FunctionImpl

 - Each FunctionImpl component displays the function name and import statement
+  - Includes a copy-to-clipboard button
 - The following actions have buttons
   - Display opens a modal with the function source code
-  - Isolate opens a modal with transformed function source code
+  - Transform opens a modal with transformed function source code
-  - Unisolate opens a modal with transformed function source code
+  - Untransform opens a modal with function source code transformation reversed

 ## Source Code Editor

+- Displays the function name and arguments
+  - Includes a copy-to-clipboard button
 - The FunctionImpl opened the SourceCodeEditor component in a modal.
 - The SourceCodeEditor displays the source code of the function
 - The SourceCodeEditor has buttons: